 My Halloween dragon eggs are really Easter egg cutouts in disguise.
 (And it’s not the first time I’ve reused Easter decor for fall projects!)

-Painting my dragon eggs was a two part process.
-The first step was to use spray paint to thoroughly cover the eggs.
-The slick cardboard needed a nice matte spray paint finish to get it ready for its shimmery top coat.
+Painting the dragon eggs is a multi-part process.
+The first step is to use spray paint to thoroughly cover the eggs.
 I spray painted each egg a dark brown color and then did a second coat of spray paint in a color closer to my intended finished shade.
 My metallic green egg got a coat of green spray paint while my pinkish egg got a coat of red spray paint.

 When the spray paint was dry I brushed on a layer of metallic acrylic paint.
 I did at least two coats on each egg, mixing different colors.

 Momma dragon is almost ready to guard her eggs.
 She’s just missing one thing, fire breath.